Our office is located at 320 West San Antonio Street in Fredericksburg.

 Linda Ryan serves as Marketing Coordinator for the Texas Department of Agriculture’s TexasWine Initiative and the GoTexan Program, supporting Texas growers, businesses andcommunities to grow and thrive.
 Linda has spent more than 20 years in the coffee and agriculture industry with a focus on organicproduction and sustainability.
 Her background in international trade, community developmentand social impact in developing countries gives her a unique perspective on issues relating toagriculture and the men and women who feed the world.
 Her passion is to support youth leadership development, individuals involved in agriculture and who live in rural communities, and helping urban and rural work together to preserve the uniqueheritage of our great state.

 Kate Peake is a newcomer to the Texas Hill Country.
-She is currently pursuing her Master Naturalist Certification as she works to support the mission of Hill Country Land Trust.
-Kate hopes to use her background in Education and Business Administration to further conservation efforts in the hill country as we work to preserve the scenic views, agricultural lands, and clear waterways for generations to come.
+Kate uses her background in Education and Business Administration to further conservation efforts in the hill country as we work to preserve the scenic views, agricultural lands, and clear waterways for generations to come.